weleoka/ardeidae/README.md

 Credits
 ==============

 Ardeidae is a one man project.
-However, many thanks to the developers of Node, Websocket and MySQL for node.
+However, many thanks to the developers of Node, Websocket and MySQL for node and the password-hash-and-salt module for node.